How to start an email (+greeting & opening examples)

 Email greetings for addressing a team or group of more than two recipients

-When starting an email intended for more than two people, a team, or a group, there are a few email greetings that are informal, but widely used and accepted for emails with multiple recipients.
-A friendly “Hi” or “Hello” followed by “team”, “everyone” or using the department name will pass.
-If you want to be more formal when addressing your work colleagues, a simple “Dear Colleagues,” is appropriate.
+When starting an email intended for more than two people, a team, or a group, you can choose a professional or a more casual email greeting.
+There are a few email greetings that are informal, but widely used and accepted for emails with multiple recipients.
+For example, a friendly “Hi” or “Hello” followed by “team”, “everyone” or using the department name in a work context is widely accepted.
+On the other hand, if you want to be more formal when addressing more than two people or a large group in an email, a simple “Dear team/department name,” is appropriate.

 • Dear Colleagues / Team,